 Cocoa4Future is organised around five modules to achieve the expected results.
-A coordination team will be established and will work under the direction of a coordinator posted in Côte d'Ivoire.
-The project coordinator will be assisted by a pair of coordinators for each module.
+The coordination team is established at ESA/INP-HB (Yamoussoukro-Côte d'Ivoire) and works under the direction of a coordinator posted in Côte d'Ivoire.
+The project coordinator is assisted by a pair of coordinators for each module.
 The project also includes the establishment of a Steering Committee and a Scientific Committee.
+Two Steering Committees have been set up for 2021 and 2022.
+A Scientific Committee made up of a panel of experts in the topics covered by the project met in May 2023.